-Because the composition $f_1\circ f_2$ is the diagonal embedding we conclude that the Iwasawa map on $\cO^\mathbb{H}$ relates $\KK^\mathbb{H}(\tilde{x})$ with $f_2(\cB)\subset \GG^\C(\tilde{x})$. \end{proof}
+Because the composition $f_1\circ f_2$ is the diagonal embedding, we conclude that the Iwasawa map on $\cO^\mathbb{H}$ relates $\KK^\mathbb{H}(\tilde{x})$ with $f_2(\cB)\subset \GG^\C(\tilde{x})$. \end{proof}

-To discuss why the orbits we constructed are complexifications of the orbits which are involved in the definition of $\beta$, we introduce $t$ the antiholomorphic involution on $\gg^\mathbb{H}$ given by conjugation with respect to $j$.
+To discuss why the orbits we constructed are complexifications of the orbits that are involved in the definition of $\beta$, we introduce $t$ the anti-holomorphic involution on $\gg^\mathbb{H}$ given by conjugation with respect to $j$.
 The point $\tilde{x}$ belongs to the fixed point set of $-t$.